Name a New Species

 Traditionally, the person who first describes a newfound animal is entitled to name it, but now, Scripps is inviting the public to share in this process of discovery, by choosing the name of a newly discovered species.
 For example, you may wish to name a species after your own first and/or last name, as a unique gift for a friend or family member, to honor the memory of a loved one, or simply to express your creativity.

 Your donation supports the research and preservation required to establish your species in the scientific record permanently.
 The gift funds are used toward research supplies for DNA sequencing and microscopy, publication fees, shipping costs to exchange specimens with collaborators, and maintenance of the Benthic Invertebrate Collection.
 Gifts are directed to the Scripps Oceanographic Collections Fund and distributed 80% to laboratory research and 20% to the Benthic Invertebrate Collection.
-The complete process from research to peer-reviewed publication typically takes about two years, but your framed print and tour opportunity will be available right away.
+The complete process from research to peer-reviewed publication typically takes about three years, sometimes longer depending on the analyses and collaborations involved, but your framed print and tour opportunity will be available right away.

 For more information about how you can support the Scripps Oceanographic Collections by naming a species, or to join us for a tour, please contact us at (858) 822-1865 or supportscripps@ucsd.edu.